|

 Paris was a huge hit with all concerned, but especially with young Ben, who I don't think could believe

-Paris was designed (and re-designed); there truly is so much here you can only ever scratch the surface in a day or two (but
+was designed (and re-designed); there truly is so much here you can only ever scratch the surface in a day or two (but what

 around the city is just so easy (albeit occasionally uncomfortably crowded on the Metro and RER systems).